larryv/JPS/README.txt

 JPS: A JAVA-TO-POSTSCRIPT TRANSLATOR
 ====================================

-This is from my sophomore year of college, so you probably shouldn’t use it for anything important.
+This is from my sophomore year of college, so you probably shouldn't use it for anything important.
 Or for anything at all.